 Frank: Right.
 Yep.
 Great.
 So, Dale, unfortunately, we’ve run out of time, but tell us, how can our listeners get in touch with you?

 Dale: I do have a Facebook page, Senior Care Services Group, and you’ll know it’s my page because you’ll see a navigation wheel, a ship’s wheel.
-I also have email [email protected] That’s [email protected] or they can call or text me at 916-439-0508.
+I also have email [email protected].
+That’s D-A-L-E-D-R-[email protected] or they can call or text me at 916-439-0508.

 Frank: Great, Dale Drury, Senior Care Services Group.
 Check it out.
 Dale, thank you so much for joining us on Boomers Today.
 Really appreciate it.